RoshanRajcmd/myreads-web-app/README.md

 4. Existing Email ID and Username validation
 5. Password Mismatch validation on new password
 6. CRUD functionality on both Users and Books
+7. Search and Add Books
+8. Dark and Light Theme

 ## Development server